 Welcome to the Linking Evidence website, an innovative research tool on medieval and early Renaissance Rome.
-The idea of this project stems from the collaboration between two scholars with long-term projects on Rome, Dr Claudia Bolgia and Dr Maurizio Campanelli.
+The idea of this project stems from the collaboration between two scholars with long-term projects on Rome, Prof. Claudia Bolgia and Prof. Maurizio Campanelli.
 They are working together to set up a hyper-textual online multiple database linking different 'evidences' or sources: descriptions of the city from the Mirabilia Romae (1140-42) to the De Varietate Fortunae of Poggio Bracciolini (1431), surviving or lost (but recorded) inscriptions from the same period associated with monuments and works of art, and images of these monuments, including both photographs of their current state and historical visual evidence (drawings, frescoes, prints, engravings etc.) reproducing the appearance of these monuments and artworks in the earlier centuries.

 Starting from the pioneering collection of texts about Rome compiled by Valentini and Zucchetti (1940-54), from subsequent critical editions (e.g. Cavallini's, Master Gregory's and Petrarch's) and from the monumental, but outdated, collection of inscriptions by Forcella (1869-1884), all texts have been revised, digitalized and rendered searchable.

 One of the strengths of this website is that it offers an 'intelligent' search by monuments, which means that if you search for a monument, the results will include all the relative references even if the sources refer to it by different names, i.e. if you search for Porta Sancti Pauli, you will find all passages referring to this gate, including those calling it Porta de Santo Pavolo, Porta Tigrelia, Porta Capena, Porta S. Paolo, Porta Trigemina, Porta Frumentaria, and Porta Cavina.